marshrossney/CV/index.md

 ### Experience

+`2023-Present`
+__Tutor and Demonstrator__

+Edinburgh Futures Institute, University of Edinburgh.
+Sole tutor for the dissertation planning module of the MSc course Data and AI Ethics, and seminar lead for the undergraduate course The Ethics and Politics of Data.

 `2022-Present`
 __Edinburgh Teaching Award Mentor__

 Mentoring participants of [EdTA](https://www.ed.ac.uk/institute-academic-development/learning-teaching/cpd/teaching-award) at Category 1 level.

-`2019-Present`
+`2019-2023`
 __Tutor and Demonstrator__

 School of Physics and Astronomy, University of Edinburgh.
-Courses covering Fourier analysis, statistics, Python programming, laboratory skills.
+Courses including Symmetries of Quantum Mechanics, Statistical Mechanics, Fourier Analysis, Statistics, Numerical Recipes, Computer Simulation, Experimental Physics.

 `2022`
-__Workshop on Python and Machine Learning__
+__Python + Machine Learning Workshop__

-I ran this [workshop](https://marshrossney.github.io/ceres-workshop/) for the Coastal and Environmental Remote Sensing group at the University of Edinburgh.
+I ran a [workshop](https://marshrossney.github.io/ceres-workshop/) for graduate students in the Coastal and Environmental Remote Sensing group at the University of Edinburgh, which focused on tools and best practices for Machine Learning research,

 `2021`
 __Course Content Creator__